realworldocaml/book/book/testing/README.md

 # Testing

-Testing is fundamental to building reliable software, but as developers, we don't always act that way.
-Testing can be frustrating and tedious, and it's all too easy to skimp on.
-As a result, developers often test less than they should, and more critically, fail to take testability into account up-front, when designing their systems.
+Testing is fundamental to building reliable software, but it's an aspect of software engineering that's all too often neglected.
+Testing can be frustrating and tedious, and since it doesn't directly affect the functionality of your code, it's all too easy to skimp on.

 In some ways, OCaml's type-system makes this worse, by enhancing the illusion that you can get by without testing.
 After all, many trivial